Celbridge: Other sports

-Celbridge tennis club was founded in 1923, and the clubs premises on Hazelhatch Road were opened in the 1970s.
+Celbridge Tennis Club was founded in 1923, and the club's premises on Hazelhatch Road were opened in the 1970s.

-Celbridge horse racecourse is mentioned in the Freeman's Journal of 27 September 1763 and 4 October 1763 but was not in use after the end of the 18th century.
-Locally trained horse Workman, trained by Jack Ruttle out of Hazelhatch Stud was the winner of the Aintree Grand National in 1939.
+Celbridge horse racecourse is mentioned in the Freeman's Journal of 27 September 1763 and 4 October 1763, but was not in use after the end of the 18th century.
+Locally trained horse Workman, trained by Jack Ruttle out of Hazelhatch Stud, was the winner of the Aintree Grand National in 1939.
 A point-to-point meeting was held at nearby Windgaps 1912–1954.

 A cricket club was active from 1880 to 1902.
-Kildare county polo club had their grounds on Castletown Estate 1901–1906.
+Kildare County Polo Club had their grounds on Castletown Estate 1901–1906.
 Among those who played polo in Celbridge was Prince Heinrich, younger brother to Kaiser William II.

 There is salmon and sea trout angling locally, with trout found from Islandbridge upstream, with other trout fishing grounds above Leixlip and all the way to Ballymore Eustace.